LwMQ Hashing and Auxiliary API

 #endif

-Fast Generic Hex Conversion
+Fast Generic Hex Conversion Functions

 Quickly convert byte extents of any length to hex representation, useful for printing hashes, CRCs, keys, and other binary data in human-readable hexadecimal representation.